 McMurry University understands that some students need preparation for college-level coursework and seeks to respond to their individual differences and special needs by offering comprehensive developmental education courses.
 These courses enable students to develop the academic skills and attitudes necessary to achieve success in the liberal arts and preprofessional curriculums.
 Students will be enrolled in the appropriate level developmental English, mathematics, and/or reading course based on student placement results and are required to register for and continually enroll in the developmental course(s) until it is passed with a grade of “C-” or better.
 Once students have met this requirement, they must enroll in the corresponding college-level academic course(s).
 Because McMurry University believes that success is linked to student engagement and practice, developmental courses may include lab requirements.

-In order to receive special accommodations for testing, you must first complete an Application for Disability Services.
-You must then provide adequate documentation of your disability from a qualified professional such as a licensed psychologist or a diagnostician who has evaluated you within the last three years.
-This information must be received by the Disability Services Coordinator at least 2 weeks prior to SOAR.
+In order to receive special accommodations for testing, you must first complete the online Application for Accommodations form.
+The documentation must be from a licensed or certified professional in the area of the disability (i.e. psychologist, physician or educational diagnostician) who has evaluated you within the last three years.
+This information must be received by the Office of Student Accessibility and Accommodations Coordinator at least 2 weeks prior to SOAR.